rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 ### Test Run a Container Deployment Step

-You can use these workers as normal workers, but hte thing I really wanted was that they had the ability to run docker containers inside of these docker containers.
+You can use these workers as normal workers, but the thing I really wanted them for was the ability to run other docker containers inside of these docker containers (which are running inside a kubernetes cluster running in docker!).
 So, let's do a test deployment in a project using that worker pool and run the steps in a docker container.
 I will use the official Octopus Deploy worker image.
 Note that you can use any container you want though, I just used this to show a chunky 'real-world' image being pulled and used.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/070-Worker-Test-Run.png"><img src="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/070-Worker-Test-Run.png"></a>